scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 so lunch was a mix of burger, hot dog, bacon, chips and other backyard food.

+### Day 349

+Soylent for lunch, then for dinner I finished off my leftover pizza from a few days ago.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/